 Fresh and Innovative Ideas

 Have you observed that you get some of your best ideas by the beach watching the waves, or when you spend time by a serene lake?
 That is why many writers prefer the solace of nature when they are penning down their most perfect masterpieces.
 Spending time by nature break the mad-rush of the human-made stimuli and the mind is freed up to think creatively and gets a chance to focus better on the task at hand.
 So next time you are seeking that most crucial breakthrough on a work-related problem, ask your boss for a quick break and brainstorm on the possible solution amidst a walk in the woods.
+Try an hour of meditation in the lap of nature.
+Who can deny on the benefits of meditation, it works wonderfully.

 Boosts Energy levels

 Breathing in fresh air improves our circulatory and respiratory system.
 This oxygen boost also helps to up our energy levels, makes us more alert, and sharpens our concentration and focus.
+Just like good food habits uplift your mood, breathing in fresh air works amazingly for your overall mental and physical body.

 Spending time in nature helps us to heal both physically and emotionally.
 Many studies have shown that the position of the patient’s bed impacts his/her rate of recovery post surgery.
 It is observed that patients whose beds have a view of nature versus those who face the ward or a wall recover faster.